 Booker’s main goal “is to help the Foundation manage the balance between retaining the current entrepreneurial ethos and successfully implementing all of the organizational design features that will become necessary as the organization grows.”

 Charitable Impact Foundation is a registered charity and operates as a donor-advised fund (or DAF).
 Like an online bank account for charitable giving, it allows individuals, families, organizations and businesses to make donations, receive immediate tax receipts, and then allocate funds to charities at a later date.
 By signing up for a free online Impact Account, donors have both the time and the web-based tools they need to make exactly the kind of impact they envision.
-Combined with support and expert advice from Charitable Impact’s team, Impact Account holders are uniquely able to make non-cash donations of securities, life insurance policies, real estate and even cryptocurrency.
+Combined with support and expert advice from Charitable Impact’s team, Impact Account holders are uniquely able to make non-cash donations of securities, real estate and even cryptocurrency.
 Indeed, Charitable Impact processed the first known donation of cryptocurrency to a Canadian DAF in late 2017.

 “Since Charitable Impact was founded in 2011, our donors have contributed more than $520 million to the charitable sector through our web-based DAF.
 In fiscal 2018 alone, total donations increased by 163 percent, year-over-year, while non-cash gifts increased by 479 percent.
 Our Board is growing as we grow, and we are lucky to receive advice and guidance from this team of talented individuals.
 Their leadership is invaluable to us as we continue to develop new ways to help people give,” said Bromley.